India’s Hydrogen Purchase Obligation

 Energy Conservation (Amendment) Act 2022 Done

-Parliament amends the Energy Conservation Act to introduce the Carbon Credit Trading Scheme and to grant the central government powers to specify a minimum share of renewable energy — including green hydrogen — in industrial energy consumption.
-This amendment removes a legal architecture barrier, creating the statutory basis on which an HPO could be notified without requiring standalone legislation.
+Parliament successfully amended the Energy Conservation Act to introduce the Carbon Credit Trading Scheme and to formally grant the central government powers to specify a minimum share of renewable energy (including green hydrogen) in industrial energy consumption.
+This amendment critically removed a major legal architecture barrier, officially creating the statutory basis on which an HPO could finally be notified without requiring entirely new standalone legislation.

 Jan 2023